Counseling for People Living with HIV/AIDS

 Medical Care and Home Visits

-A medical doctor visits the patients in the centres of MPI every week.
+A medical doctor visits the patients in the centers of MPI every week.
 The ones who need special care are referred to selected Hospitals and Clinics: the personnel of MPI accompany the patients to facilitate their access to the medical facilities.
-Sick people are also assisted at home; the support is not only medical and material, but aims at rebuilding the patient’s self-esteem and reintegrating him/her as a full member of the family/community.
+Sick people are also assisted at home; the support is not only medical and material but aims at rebuilding the patient’s self-esteem and reintegrating him/her as a full member of the family/community.

 In the early days of Meeting Point International, ARV drugs were expensive, and in short supply.
 As international donations arose though and scientific advances made ARV medications affordable, MPI clients have begun now to fully experience the wonder of life.
 Today, MPI supports 2100 patients, 240 of these are on ARV medications.

 Nutrition dialogues and training with mothers on how to feed infants, care for the sick and malnourished children, the importance of a balanced diet, and hold demonstrations on how to prepare some of the foods.
 Through this, they are able to decrease the burden of food borne diseases, fight against malnutrition and related diseases like kwashiorkor; marasmus, and others common in infants and children.
 This program is very crucial for our HIV/AIDS enrolled patients as it helps boost their immunity through proper nutrition to supplement on their antiretroviral treatment.